-Any document, communication, and other records created or received that’s connected to public business is a public record and therefore, public property.
-Whether its related to legislative actions, finances, legal matters, administrative duties, or historical data, it all needs to be saved and managed until it reaches its mandated retention date.
+Any document, communication, and other record created or received that’s connected to public business is a public record and therefore, public property.
+Whether it’s related to legislative actions, finances, legal matters, administrative duties, or historical data, it all needs to be saved and managed until it reaches its mandated retention date.
+This is just one of the many challenges that employees of government agencies face.

 Unless mandated by specific compliances, private businesses can be me much more relaxed with their record organization, as inadvisable as that is.
 A public entity has no such luxury.
 There is pressure from multiple sides to keep records filed and organized to the best of your abilities.
 Obviously, there are distinctions between what public records are subject to public disclosure.